Impacts of Climate Extremes from Mining of Online Texts

 3. Windstorms and heavy precipitation in Europe

-These are extreme events which I have studied extensively in my ongoing ERC project.
+These extreme events have been studied extensively in my ongoing ERC project.

 ICE-MOT builds upon the database of climate extremes developed within my ongoing ERC project.
 It further leverages the experience of my research group in data-driven and machine learning analyses for climate science.